adhuham/tinycomment/README.md

 # Installation
 1) Download the repo and extract it to the root of your website. (eg. https://yourwebsite.com/tinycomment/)
 2) Give appropriate permission to the /data/ folder.
-PHP user should be able to Read, Write and Execute in the folder.
+Your server's PHP-User (www-data in Ubuntu/Debian) should be able to Read, Write and Execute in the folder.
 3) Put the below code snippet to your website:

 ```html